 Remote Payment: As ACH is an electronic payment, it removes the hassle of writing and delivering a check on time to its destination.
 This may save both transportation time and cost for a consumer.

 Security: Servers and software which handles ACH payment are developed with multi-layer security modules to help provide highly secure payment transactions to the consumers.
-Transactions only initiated after both parties have authorized their respective banks to cooperate.
+Transactions are only initiated after both parties have authorized their respective banks to cooperate.

-Eco-Friendly: ACH is a complete digital mode of payment hence saves a lot of papers with no paper check, no stamp, no paper receipt at all.
+Eco-Friendly: ACH is a complete digital model of payment hence saves a lot of papers with no paper check, no stamp, no paper receipt at all.
 It saves a lot of paper and travel costs as well.